Jungle music: Rise and popularity

 Jungle reached the peak of its popularity between 1994 and 1995.
 At this stage, the genre was achieving a number of UK top 40 hits, including "Incredible" by M-Beat featuring General Levy, and spawned a series of CD compilations such as Jungle Mania and Jungle Hits.
 Controversy raged over the success of "Incredible" when Levy reportedly made comments in the media that he was "running jungle at the moment".
 Although Levy always argued that his comments were misinterpreted, this did not fail to stop a boycott of the single amongst a group of DJs that were dubbed as the "Jungle Committee".
 Labels such as Ibiza, 3rd Party and Kemet were prolific in their releases.

 Having previously been confined to pirate radio, legal stations woke up to jungle from 1994.
-London's Kiss 100 launched its Givin' It Up show in early 1994 and featured DJs on rotation including Kenny Ken Jumpin Jack Frost, DJ Randall, DJ Rap and Mickey Finn.
+London's Kiss 100 launched its Givin' It Up show in early 1994 and featured DJs on rotation including Kenny Ken, Jumpin Jack Frost, Fabio, Grooverider, LTJ Bukem, DJ Randall, DJ Rap and Mickey Finn.
 A year later, the UK's nationwide broadcaster BBC Radio 1 finally gave jungle a platform on its One in the Jungle weekly show.

 Major labels such as Sony and BMG were signing deals with artists including A Guy Called Gerald, Kemet and DJ Ron.
 Of these, Roni Size and 4hero would achieve wider commercial success as drum and bass artists, but continued to release more underground jungle tracks—the latter adopting the alias Tom & Jerry to continue to release rare groove sampling dancefloor-oriented jungle.
 The underground classic "Burial" by Leviticus would see a major release on FFRR Records.